Bernardo-MG/property-pattern-example-rpg/readme.md

 # RPG Patterns Example

-An example making use of design patterns to model a RPG character.
+A test project making use of design patterns to model a RPG character.

-Some references used when creating the example:
+Some references used when creating the examples:

 * [Game Programming Patterns](http://gameprogrammingpatterns.com)
 * [Design Patterns of Successful